Appliance Repair School Information

 Earnings

-Estimates from the Occupational Employment and Wage Statistics (OEWS) program show that the median annual pay for home appliance repairers is $44,320.** Technicians at the top end of the pay range earn more than $63,820.
+Estimates from the Occupational Outlook Handbook (OOH) show that the median annual pay for home appliance repairers is $47,170.*

 Job Openings & Outlook

-According to projections from the Bureau of Labor Statistics (BLS), employment of home appliance repairers is expected to increase by one percent from 2021 to 2031.** However, an average of 3,600 jobs could open up each year because of technicians retiring or choosing to change careers.
+According to projections from the Bureau of Labor Statistics (BLS), employment of home appliance repairers is expected to increase from 2023 to 2033.* An average of 3,100 jobs could open up each year because of technicians retiring or choosing to change careers.

 Key Benefits